 If a retail business has serious financial troubles, the news will be all over the place.
 Retail market analysts will post critical comments, and in no time all retail competitors are at it.
 These are your competitors, too, and they’ll be targeting the customers of the troubled retail enterprise.

 So you need business intelligence.
 God forbid, we don’t mean bugging your retail competitor’s headquarters.
 Even CIA admits that “open sources may account for “as much as 80 percent” of the intelligence database in general”.
 The Robin Report has made an excellent check-list of retail store deathwatch.
-We adapter this a bit, to reflect your interests as retail business owner.
+We adapted this a bit, to reflect your interests as a retail business owner.

 1. Reductions in selling space

 Retail stores that close off selling space abruptly are often signaling a crisis in lost productivity.
 If a competing department store suddenly shutters its upper or lower floors, and no major renovation is going on, it’s time to increase your marketing efforts and catch their customers.